Lonomaʻaikanaka: Family

 Lonomaʻaikanaka was a daughter of High Chief Ahu-a-ʻI, belonging to the powerful and widely spread ʻI family of Hilo, and his wife, Piʻilaniwahine II, the daughter of King Kalanikaumakaowākea of Maui.

 She was first married to High Chief Hulu and bore him two children.
 First born was High Chief Kekahimoku (aka Kekohimoku) and second born was High Chiefess Kauhiokaka (aka Kauhiokeka).

 See also Kumuhonua, Hawai’i State Archives.

 Lomoma'aikanaka married secondly to King Keaweʻīkekahialiʻiokamoku and their son was Kalaninuiamamao.

 Kauhiokaka, daughter of Lonoma'aikanaka and Hulu, had issue with her step-father Keaweʻīkekahialiʻiokamoku and become the mother of Kekaulike-i-Kawekiuonalani, who would marry her half-uncle & half-sibling, Kalaninuiamamao.

+Lonoma’aikanaka was grandmother and great-grandmother of Keawemauhili.
+Lonoma’aikanaka was also great-grandmother of Chiefess Kapiolani, who accepted Christianity.

 The senior or elder line of descent of Lonoma'aikanaka are the descendants of Kekahimoku, progenitor the House of Unauna.
 Kekahimoku was paternal great great grandfather of high chiefess of Lahaina, Lucy Kapōhaiali'iokamāmalu Koi'i Unauna.

-Via her second son Kalaninuiamamao and also via her daughter Kauhiokaka, Lonoma’aikanaka was grandmother and great-grandmother of Keawemauhili.
-Lonoma’aikanaka was also great-grandmother of Chiefess Kapiolani, who accepted Christianity.